 The company operates narrow guage heritage trams along a track from Colyton down to Seaton on the coast.
 It travels along 3 miles of the beautiful Axe estuary.
 Dogs are welcome aboard the trams but should be kept on a lead.
 At Colyton there is a reasonable amount of parking even in the summer months and there are refreshments and toilets at the station.
 At Seaton there is a new visitor centre with refrshments and toilets.

 This attraction is just outside Dartmouth and is aimed at families with children between the ages of 6 and 12.
 It has a mixture of thrilling rides and close encounters with animals.
 Dogs are not permitted in the park but they do provide sheltered kennels outside.
 These cannot be booked in advance and are strictly on a first come first served basis.
 Only really suitable if your dog is comfortable with being left alone in unfamiliar surroundings.
 You will need to bring blankets, bowls etc. There is a water tap on site.

 This will take between forty five minutes and an hour to get to from Torquay but is worth the effort.
 There is no admission charge but please give generously as they rely on donations.
 Dogs on leads are welcome everywhere.

 This is about 12 miles from Torquay near the town of Ashburton.
 It is a perfect opportunity to get up close to farm animals including micro pigs.
 Dogs are not allowed on site but there are kennels where dogs can be left.
 These have bolts but no padlocks so you would need to bring your own as well as blankets and bowls etc.

-Click on each of the images below to check on availability and prices for our dog friendly accommodation and to book.
+Click on each of the images below for more information about our dog friendly self catering accommodation in Torquay.
+You will also be able to check availability and prices and to book through our secure online booking system using Sage Pay.
 Don't forget that you will get the best rates by booking direct with us rather than going through the online booking agents.